Author: Jason Raynor

 If you know people who hunt they often have scraps or organs that they do not use.
 Ask ahead of time and they may be willing to give you some.
 Also, make sure you know the laws in your area.
 It may be illegal for a hunter to actually “sell” you part of their kill.
 They may be open to barter or a trade of services however.

-NOTE: Make SURE to read our document “Can I Feed Wild Game Meat?” before deciding to approach hunters.
+NOTE: Make SURE to read our page on Wild Game before deciding to approach hunters.